BikutaDesu/XNA-4.0-Book-Projects/README.md

 # Introduction

 - All the projects in this repository were made for knowledge purposes.
-- They are in the [XNA book.](https://www.packtpub.com/game-development/xna-40-game-development-example-beginners-guide "XNA 4.0 Game Development by Example: Beginner's Guide, by Kurt Jaegers)
+- They are in the [XNA book](https://www.packtpub.com/game-development/xna-40-game-development-example-beginners-guide)
 - And all were made with [Monogame framework](http://www.monogame.net)

 # Asteroid Belt Assault